marcin-przywoski/FacebookExportDatePhotoFixer/README.md

 ## Lessons Learned

-This is my first published project on GitHub and I've learned how to use threads to update UI via Dispatcher as well as how to use external libraries in order to not re-invent the wheel :)
+This is my first published project on GitHub and I've learned how to use threads to update UI from other threads, how to use async / await as well as how to use external libraries in order to not re-invent the wheel :)